kwahome/heracles/README.md

 ![](docs/test-pyramid.png)

-Below are the kinds of tests employed:
+Below are the kinds of tests used:

 **1. Unit tests**